Bachelor of Medicine, Bachelor of Surgery: Pakistan

-20% to Marks obtained in the Interview conducted by Private Colleges.
+Rwanda

+All Rwandan medical schools, public and private, award an MBBS as the basic medical degree after completion of five or six academic years.

 Saudi Arabia

 Medical schools in Saudi Arabia award the MBBS.

 Singapore

 The Yong Loo Lin School of Medicine at the National University of Singapore and the Lee Kong Chian School of Medicine at Nanyang Technological University confer MB BS.
 The American Duke University has a medical programme based in Singapore (Duke-NUS Graduate Medical School), but it follows the North American model of styling its degree Doctor of Medicine (MD) at master's degree level.

 Somalia

-Amoud University, Benadir University Salaam University and Hargeisa University award the MB ChB, East Africa University awards MMBS.
+Somali National University, Amoud University, Benadir University Salaam University and Hargeisa University award the MB ChB, East Africa University awards MMBS.

 South Africa

 The University of Pretoria, University of Cape Town, University of the Free State, University of Stellenbosch, University of KwaZulu-Natal, Walter Sisulu University and MEDUNSA all award MBChB, whereas the University of the Witwatersrand styles its degree as MBBCh.

 South Sudan

 The University of Juba, University of Bahr El-Ghazal and Upper Nile University in South Sudan awards the MBBS degree after the successful completion of six academic years.